DSC-COEA-Ambajogai/Hacktoberfest2020/Write_Program_in_any_lang/Readme.md

 ### Write  Hello World Program  in any language
-     1. write your name and program name like  (Example)
+    A "Hello World" program in your favorite language.

-        Name: Tanvi
+     1. your file name must be your username (Example)
-        Language: cpp
+        Name: Tanvi.cpp

 #include <iostream>
 int main() {
     std::cout << "Hello World!";